 The latest Meeting for Sufferings Handbook updated in October 2018 (PDF) contains information to help representatives and alternates.
 Hard copies of the updated version will soon be available from Graham Spackman.

 The dates of forthcoming meetings are available on the Working with Meeting for Sufferings page.

-Papers for meetings are sent out about two weeks before each meeting.
-Each time, you will be sent information about registering.
+Papers are sent out around two weeks before each meeting.
+You will also receive information about registering to attend.

-Please contact Graham Spackman if you have any questions about practicalities.
+Please contact Graham Spackman if you have any questions about the practicalities.

 Before the meeting